 Find out who you’re dealing with.

 Ask for the collector’s name, the company’s name, and its address and phone number.
-Legitimate collectors provide this information.
+Legitimate debt collectors provide this information.

 Don’t give additional personal information.